agrim92/Cloud-Monitoring-Dashboard/README.md

 A production-grade observability stack built with **Prometheus**, **Grafana**, and **Node Exporter** and deployed on AWS EC2.
 Monitors CPU, memory, disk, and network metrics in real time with automated threshold-based alerting.

-> Built to learn and gain familiarity with the tech stack used
-> used ai for writeups and yt tutorials for learning and building.
+> Built to learn and gain familiarity with the tech stack used | I've used ai for writeups and yt tutorials for learning and building.

 ---